psi09/docs/content/docs/intro/concepts/resources.md

 ---
 title: "Resources"
-meta_desc: An in-depth look at Resources and their usage.
+meta_desc: An in-depth look at Pulumi Resources and their usage.
 menu:
   intro:
     parent: concepts